kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 #### NominatedNodeName impact on filtering performance

-Using `.status.nominatedNodeName` as an output of the Workload Scheduling Cycle can impact the performance of the standard pod-by-pod scheduling cycle.
+Using `.status.nominatedNodeName` as an output of the Workload Scheduling Cycle can impact the performance of the standard pod-by-pod scheduling cycle for all other pods.
 Whenever the scheduler filters a node, it must temporarily add nominated pods (with equal or higher priority) to the cached NodeInfo.
 In large clusters, the number of such operations multiplied by the scheduling throughput can yield to a visible overhead.